pkriens/pkriens.github.io/_posts/2018-03-22-configuration-updates.md

 		s = new Socket( config.host("localhost"), config.port(8976));
 	}

-In this model, we use the method name as the property and the return type as the value type.
-The magic converter (which also became an OSGi specification in R7) handles the low level details of converting from whatever type is in the map to the (generic) return type of the method that acts as the property key.
+We use the _method name_ as the property key and the return type as the _value type_.
+The 'magic' converter (which also became an OSGi specification in R7!) handles the low level details of converting from the value in the map to the (generic) return type.
+If the map holds a `Long[]`, the return type can be a `List<Byte>`.
+No sweat, all these conversions are handled completely transparent.
+Clearly, this is a huge improvement over constant string property keys.

-Clearly, this is a huge improvement.
-The converter does not only create a proxy on the map, it also type converts the variables in the configuration to requested type in the interface.
 At the time, I also added annotations for Metatype support which could provide defaults and options.
 (Although the data type could be an `enum` which is mostly the same idea.)

-Then, after I returned to the OSGi Alliance I convinced the EG to adopt this style in DS.
+Then, after I returned to the OSGi Alliance I worked to convince the EG to adopt this style in DS, this fortunately worked out.
+The annotation interface as configuration was introduced in R6.

 	// Current DS model
 	@interface Config {